 Practice & Background

-Mr. Barnard represents public companies, directors and officers, broker-dealers and board committees in securities fraud class actions, shareholder derivative lawsuits and FINRA securities arbitrations.
+Mr. Barnard represents public companies, directors and officers, broker-dealers and board committees in securities class actions, shareholder derivative lawsuits and FINRA securities arbitrations.
 Additionally, he represents clients on allegations of accounting fraud, insider trading, FCPA violations, corporate governance matters and investigations initiated by either the company or a regulatory enforcement agency such as the SEC and FINRA.
-Mr. Barnard also advises companies, as well as officers and directors, on insurance and indemnification issues.
+Mr. Barnard also advises companies, as well as officers and directors, on securities compliance, insurance and indemnification issues.

 Mr. Barnard has extensive civil trial experience, handling several matters as lead trial counsel in both jury trials and arbitrations.
 Previously, he served as an assistant district attorney with the Dallas County District Attorney’s office, where he tried more than 25 jury trials to verdict.

 Mr. Barnard received his B.A. from Trinity University and his J.D. cum laude from the Southern Methodist University School of Law, where he was a member and an editor of the SMU Law Review.
 Mr. Barnard is a member of the State Bar of Texas, the American Bar Association, the Dallas Bar Association and the Dallas Bar Foundation.
 He graduated from the Leadership Dallas class of 2009.
-Mr. Barnard has also served as a Barrister with the Patrick E. Higginbotham American Inn of Court from 2010 to the present.
+Mr. Barnard has also served as a Barrister with the Patrick E. Higginbotham American Inn of Court from 2010 to 2013.

 In 2013, 2009, 2008, and 2007, Mr. Barnard was named in a survey of his peers as one of “The Best Lawyers in Dallas” by D Magazine.
 From 2012-2014, Mr. Barnard was named in a survey of his peers in the Texas legal field as a “Super Lawyer” by Texas Monthly.
 Additionally, from 2004 to 2011, Mr. Barnard was named in a survey of his peers in the Texas legal field as a “Texas Rising Star” by Texas Monthly.